tgraupmann/UE4BlankPlugin/README.md

+# Process for building a UE4 plugin in UE 4.5

-# Initial creation of the project in UE 4.5
+# Initial creation of the project

 ![image_1](images/image_1.png)